wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

 Module Numbers
 --------------

 CAN Devices are identified by their Node ID.
 The default Node ID for PCMs is 0.
-The default Node ID for PCHs is 1.
+The default Node ID for PHs is 1.
 If using a single module on the bus it is recommended to leave it at the default Node ID.
 Additional modules can be used where the modules corresponding solenoids are differentiated by the module number in the constructors of the ``Solenoid`` and ``Compressor`` classes.

 Generating and Storing Pressure